VSCodeVim/Vim/README.md

 ## VSCodeVim tricks!

-Vim has a lot of nifty tricks and we try to perserve some of them:
+Vim has a lot of nifty tricks and we try to preserve some of them:

 * `gd` - jump to definition.
 * `gq` - on a visual selection reflow and wordwrap blocks of text, preserving commenting style.
 Great for formatting documentation comments.